Six years ago I had a breakthrough in learning how to stop getting stuck in overwhelm by doing the next best thing.

 I have a secret.
 I haven’t even told my husband or my best friend.
 But I’ve decided to tell you.
 A year and a half ago I had my first Botox treatment.
 And I liked it.
 Continue reading

-During one of the sessions at today’s GoGreen Conference the audience was asked to turn to a stranger and tell her a story that’s told and retold in our family about one of our family members.
-I turned to Lisa Watson, of Cupcake Jones fame, and told her the following story which I’ve been asked to retell here:
+I was once at a conference where the attendees were asked to turn to a stranger sitting next to them and tell them a story that’s told and retold in their family about a family member.
+I turned to Lisa Watson and told her the following story.

 Before heading into surgery for testicular cancer my father-in-law said to the nurse, “I sure wish I would have bought that boat.”

-“What boat’s that?” she asked politely.
+“What boat’s that?” the nurse asked politely.
 Continue reading

 Why is it that when I leave the house in the morning my chin is smooth as silk and stubble free, but by the time I get to, say, the Sellwood Bridge on my way to a meeting, a lone prickly chin hair makes a midday appearance when no tweezers are in sight?
 How can this be?
 Could this solitary sprout have experienced a growth spurt in the matter of a few hours?
 Continue reading